phenotero/phenotero.github.io/aboutme.md

 # Related projects

 If you have a professional informatics infrastructure, you might consider using [PhenoTips](https://phenotips.org/).
-For analysing you text retrospectively, you might want to have a look at the [NCBO annotator](https://bioportal.bioontology.org/annotator).
+For analysing you text retrospectively, you might want to have a look at the [Monarch annotator](https://monarchinitiative.org/annotate/text).
 (Note that for the latter your text is sent through the internet)

 # Feedback